lindbrook/cholera/docs/kernel.density.md

 Selecting a subset of observed neighborhoods
 --------------------------------------------

-By using the `pump.subset` argument, you can specify which subset of selected neighborhoods will be plotted.
+By using the `pump.subset` argument, you can specify which individual neighborhoods, defined by `pump.select`, will be plotted.

 ``` r
 snowMap()